JonathanHung95/Spark_Test/README.md

 Considerations to extend to another retail store:
 1. Check that the null data needs to be handled the same way (for example, maybe they would prefer the data deleted instead)
 2. Transaction data follows the same schema
-3. Should negative sales and units stay in the data
+3. Check if we should keep negative sales and units in the data

 ## Step 3 - Gather insights from the data